C-Ogamba/Photo-gallery/README.md

 # Photo Gallery
-A application which allows to develop a personal gallery application that you display your photos for others to see
+A application which allows you to develop a personal gallery application where you can display your photos for others to see

 ##### By Kemunto Cindy